 The Centre for Gut Microbiota Research of The Chinese University of Hong Kong discovered for the first time worldwide in June 2020 that COVID-19 patients had missing good bacteria affecting their immunity against infections.
 There is also sufficient literature to support that lack of these good bacteria will reduce immunity.
 These findings indicate that COVID-19 infection can cause major changes in the human microbial flora, and the microbial flora may help the diagnosis, treatment and prevention of coronavirus infection.

+- The levels of favourable bacteria recovered from stool in patients receiving the microbiome immunity formula was significantly increased, suggesting that the formula could restore gut dysbiosis.
 The benefit of G-NiiB Immunity formula is not limited to COVID-19 patients.
 In 1000 healthy individuals in Hong Kong, almost 40% had imbalance of the gut bacteria (a marker of impaired immunity against infections), which could predispose them to infections including COVID-19.

 Metagenomic sequencing and machine learning